+Example 1: Pension and lump sum calculation

+On retirement at age 65 a Scheme member has:

+Total membership of 10 years and 204 days and

+Career average pay of £16,200

+The annual pension is:

+1/80 × £16,200 × 10 years plus 204/365 days = £2,138.18

+The tax-free lump sum automatically paid is:

+3/80 × £16,200 × 10 years plus 204/365 days = £6,414.53

 Can I give up some of my pension to increase my lump sum?

 You can exchange some of your pension for a bigger tax-free lump sum on retirement.
-You will be able to take up to a maximum of 25% of the capital value of your pension benefits as a tax-free lump sum providing the total lump sum does not exceed 25% of the lifetime allowance, which For the year 2019/20 is £263,750 (£1,055,000 x 25%).
+You will be able to take up to a maximum of 25% of the capital value of your pension benefits as a tax-free lump sum, providing the total lump sum does not exceed 25% of the lifetime allowance.
+For the year 2020/21 is £268,275 (£1,073,100 × 25%).

-However, If you have previously taken payment of (‘crystallised’) pension benefits you have already used up some of your lifetime allowance, therefore The maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.
+If you have previously taken payment of (‘crystallised’) pension benefits, you have already used up some of your lifetime allowance.
+The maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.

 In the example above, the lump sum automatically paid on retirement roughly equates to 15% of the capital value.
 Any amount you take as a lump sum above the automatic lump sum would be achieved by exchanging part of your annual pension for a one-off tax-free cash payment.
-For each £1 of annual pension given up you would receive £12 lump sum.
+For each £1 of annual pension you give up you would receive £12 lump sum.

 An election to take extra lump sum must be made in writing before your benefits are paid.
 So that you have plenty of time to make up your mind and seek financial advice if you wish, it is important that you contact your administering authority well in advance of your intended retirement date so they can provide you with more details.